 This page includes current conditions across Wyoming that may affect backcountry roads and trails.
 You'll also find updates to the Wyoming Backroads book.

-COVID isn't keeping folks from Wyoming's backroads; a recent tour around the state revealed scores of side-by-sides, Jeeps, and Toyotas hitting the roads.
-During the summer, check this website for the latest information on fires: Wyoming Wildfires
+High gas prices aren't keeping folks from Wyoming's backroads; a recent tour around the state revealed scores of side-by-sides, Jeeps, and Toyotas hitting the roads.
+The 2022/2023 winter brought above-average snowpack, so expect stream and river crossings to be swift and high in late spring and summer.
+As things dry out during late summer, check this website for the latest information on fires: Wyoming Wildfires

 (Pages 380/383 in the First Edition of the book)

 The steep switchbacks above Sinks Canyon State Park (outside of Lander) are now paved all the way to the turnoff to Worthen Meadows Campground, making these once rough, hillside-clinging turns an easy drive to the highcountry.
 The parking lot at the top (Fossil Hill), has also been expanded and improved with a vault toilet.

 (Page 250 in the First Edition of the book)

 The Sunset Ridge Trail no longer begins and ends from Esterbrook Campground in the Medicine Bow National Forest.
 This ATV trail now has its own trailhead located just a half mile west of the campground on FR 633.